jesushairdo/Moon/event/index.md

 We ask that you dress in smart dress to help us celebrate our day in style
 ### Can I Use Confetti
 We will be providing confetti for everyone, but if you do wish to bring your own it must be fresh petals, due to restrictions at the venue.
-### Can I Take Photos?
-We have a professional photographer taking photographs throughout the day.
-For the ceremony itself we would ask that you don't take photographs, however, we wwould love you to take photos & capture any videos during the day

 ## Evening Reception
 If you are joining us for the evening reception, please be aware of the following information